jross9/FPGA-Samples/README.md

 * 2 x Tang Nano 9k
 * 1 x Tang Nano 20k

 And I have one on the way from eBay ...
-Altera Cyclone II FPGA Starter Development Kit (which I believe is just a DE1 that was sold by Altera w/ the Altera brand?)
+Altera Cyclone II FPGA Starter Development Kit (which I believe is just a DE1 that was sold by Altera w/ the Altera brand?
+Paid $40 + ($20 s/h & taxes), impulse buy but pretty good price!)

 -----